NCGAS/PonyLinux/README.md

 chmod
 less
 ```

 Section One wraps up with a challenge.
-Use the commands you learned during tutorials to defeat a dungeon set up using files and folders right in the Linux environment.
-Your goal is to find the princess in the dungeon with the knowledge you gained in the tutorial.
+Use the commands you learned during the tutorials to defeat a dungeon set up using files and folders right in the Linux environment.
+Your goal is to find the Princess in the dungeon with the knowledge you earned in the tutorial.

-## SECTION TWO - Coming Soon ##
+# SECTION TWO - Coming Soon #
 The goals of section two will be to start getting into more bash commands that will introduce you to doing new things in the terminal.
-There will be more computer technical terms, that will gradually increase your knowledge of technical talk.
+Manipulating the contents of files,

 ## Getting Started ##
 The easiest way to get started with PonyLinux is to use Jetstream, located at https://jetstream-cloud.org/.
 You may find this NCGAS blog on Jetstream helpful - https://ncgas.org/Blog_Posts/Getting%20Started%20on%20Jetstream.php